leyhline/Lagrange/_drafts/creating-a-vagrant-base-box.md

 > This user (vagrant) should be setup with the [insecure keypair](https://github.com/hashicorp/vagrant/tree/master/keys) that Vagrant uses as a default to attempt to SSH.

 Let's do this!
-Download the key files on your host and copy them over to your VM.
+Downloading the key files and copying them over to the VM.

 ```
 $ wget https://raw.githubusercontent.com/hashicorp/vagrant/master/keys/vagrant